 IVF clinics in Mexico have become popular for minimally invasive sperm retrieval methods in Mexico of which sperm can be obtained from men in almost any situation.
 Men with infertility issues or have had a vasectomy, a failed vasectomy reversal, or blockages can benefit from sperm retrieval.

 Even when sperm production is so low, sperm retrieval has been able to help males with low sperm count build a family.

-Methods of Sperm Retrieval in Mexico
+Methods of Sperm Retrieval

 MESA is used in cases of severe male infertility.
 MESA (micro-epididymal sperm aspiration), is performed under general anesthesia.
 Using microsurgery techniques, fertility specialists make a small incision in the scrotum and remove fluid and tissue.
 The wound is closed with dis-solvable stitches and swelling and pain subsides within a few days, during which prescribed painkillers may be taken to ease the pain.

 Sperm Retrieval methods Mexico are typically achieved under local anesthetic, IV sedation or general anesthesia to provide complete pain control during the procedure.

 A small incision is made in the scrotum, and the testis is exposed.
 A piece of testicular tissue is then obtained, and passed off to lab personnel for processing.
 Alternatively, sperm may be obtained from the testicle using needle biopsy or fine needle aspiration.
 In cases of sperm production disorders, as opposed to obstructive problems, a more extensive procedure for surgical sperm retrieval may be helpful.